nitin-varma/Fine-tuning-DistilBERT-with-LoRA-for-Stack-Overflow-Question-Classification/README.md

 ## Setup Instructions

 1. Clone this repository:

    git clone <repo link>

    cd stackoverflow-question-classifier

-2. Create and activate a virtual environment: python -m venv venv source venv/bin/activate  # On Windows, use: venv\Scripts\activate
+2. Create and activate a virtual environment:

+   python -m venv venv

+   source venv/bin/activate  # On Windows, use: venv\Scripts\activate

-3. Install dependencies:
+4. Install dependencies:

-   pip install -r requirements.txt
+   pip install -r requirements_fine_tuning.txt

-4. Download the dataset:
+5. Download the dataset:
    The Stack Overflow dataset is available in the `data` directory.
 If not present, download it from [Kaggle](https://www.kaggle.com/competitions/predict-closed-questions-on-stack-overflow/data).